IBM-Watson/nutch-indexer-discovery/README.md

   $projectDir/build/apache-nutch-2.3.1/runtime/local/bin/nutch updatedb -all
   ```

 On the first run, this will only crawl the injected URLs.
-The procedure above is supposed to be repeated regulargy to keep the index up to date.
+The procedure above is supposed to be repeated regularly to keep the index up to date.

 Putting Documents into Discovery
 ------------------------------------